sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 ### Write a Bootique module provider

-As explained previously, the Bootique library is used for enabling the overriding of the injection definitions.
+As explained previously, the Bootique framework is used for enabling the overriding of the injection definitions.
-The API of this library imposes to define a specific provider for the module in your extension.
+The API of this framework imposes to define a specific provider for the module in your extension.
 This provider has the role to:

 1. Define name and the documentation of the extension.
-2. Create the configuration binding.
+2. Create the configuration binding, if any.
-3. Define the overriding of the module.
+3. Define the overriding of the module, i.e. the existing injection module that is overriding by your own module.
 4. Create the associated injection module on demand.

 This provider has a central role into the Bootique architecture.
-Without this provider, it is impossible to include an extension into your application.
+Without this provider, it is impossible to include an extension into your application without re-compiling all the source code of Janus with your extension inside.
+This particular feature of bootique enables to load your extension at run-time without the need to re-compile the Janus code itself.

 Therefore, the code of the Bootique provider is: